mxdevmanuel/dotfiles/README.md

 # To install

-I have concocted 3 scripts to ease the installation of arch, to help me reinstall if I ever need to, with _my_ personal preferences
+I have concocted 2 scripts to ease the installation of arch, to help me reinstall if I ever need to, with _my_ personal preferences

 A (Non comprehensive) list of them are:

 	- EFI
-	- uCode
+	- ucode
 	- systemd-boot (option to install grub)
 	- btrfs w/backups (option to format as ext4)
 	- systemd-networkd